abhiTronix/vidgear/docs/gears/writegear/compression/advanced/cciw.md

 # Custom FFmpeg Commands in WriteGear API

-WriteGear API now provides the **[`execute_ffmpeg_cmd`](../../../../../bonus/reference/writegear/#vidgear.gears.writegear.WriteGear.execute_ffmpeg_cmd) Method** in [Compression Mode](../../overview/), that enables the user to pass any custom terminal command _(that works on the terminal)_, as an input to its internal FFmpeg Pipeline by formating it as a list.
+WriteGear API now provides the **[`execute_ffmpeg_cmd`](../../../../../bonus/reference/writegear/#vidgear.gears.writegear.WriteGear.execute_ffmpeg_cmd) Method** in [Compression Mode](../../overview/) that enables the user to pass any custom FFmpeg CLI _(Command Line Interface)_ commands as input to its internal FFmpeg Pipeline by formating it as a list.

 This opens endless possibilities of exploiting every FFmpeg params within WriteGear without relying on a third-party API to do the same and while doing that it robustly handles all errors/warnings quietly.
-A user can now pass any custom Terminal command _(that works on the terminal)_ directly to the WriteGear's FFmpeg pipeline by formating it as a list.

 &nbsp;